PanagiotisPatsias/Comparing-Different-Topic-Modeling-Methods-on-News/README.md

 These datasets allow us to see how well each model works with different types of content and complexity.

 ## Preprocessing
+In our topic modeling experiment, we applied several preprocessing techniques tailored to the specific requirements of each modeling approach.
+Initially, we performed standard text cleaning, including removing stop words, punctuation, and performing tokenization.
+For models like LDA and NMF, we employed lemmatization to reduce words to their base forms, aiming to improve interpretability by grouping similar terms.
+Additionally, we transformed our text data into a suitable format, such as a bag-of-words representation for LDA and NMF and embeddings for BERTTopic and ETM.
+For more complex transformer-based models like LLama and Gemini.
+We did not do any preprocessing, because it did not improve our results.
 To prepare the data, we performed these steps:
 - **Text Cleaning**: Removed punctuation, URLs, and email addresses.
 - **Stopword Removal**: Removed common words that don't add much meaning.